Magic Cake With Autumn Apples

 - Preheat your oven to 325°F. Assemble a well-buttered springform pan atop a sheet of aluminum foil and tightly gather that foil around the springform.
 NOTE: use the single tablespoon of VERY COLD butter to "seal the seam" all the way around, pressing the butter into the seam like caulk.
 Place into a refrigerator until ready to assemble.
 Set all atop a baking sheet.
 Alternatively, butter a 9-inch x 9-inch baking dish, lining the bottom and sides with parchment paper.
 Leave a 2-inch overhang on the parchment.
 Set aside.

 - Pour the milk into a saucepan and set it over medium low heat.
 Stir occasionally.

 - Prepare the apples by peeling, coring, and chopping into 1/2-inch pieces.
 Toss in a bowl with the juice of the half lemon.
 Apple pieces should be coated with the juice, but LIGHTLY.
 You want just enough acid to keep the apple from browning, but not too much that the batter won't set properly.

-- Arrange the apple pieces in the bottom of the springform pan.
-They may be loose, but they must fall beneath the inside middle of the springform pan if you were to imagine a line going all the way around.
+- Arrange the apple pieces in the bottom of the springform pan (or 9 x 9-inch baking dish).
+They may be loose, but they must fall beneath the inside middle of the pan if you were to imagine a line going all the way around.

 - Separate the eggs using your fingers by allowing the whites to run through.
 Place the yolks remaining in your hand in a large mixing bowl.
 Beat the egg yolks with the granulated sugar until light and fluffy.
 The mixture will be very light in color and should be almost double in size.
 Add butter and vanilla extract and continue beating for another minute.